imranhasan22/handbook_imran/mobile/java.md

 ### Creation and Control

 - `start()` - Starts a new thread by calling its `run()` method.
 It transitions the thread from the new state to the runnable state.
 - `run()` - Contains the code that is executed by the thread.
-This method should be overridden.
+This method should be overridden, overloading doesn't work here.
+Directly calling `t1.run()` method consider as normal method of Thread class.
 - `yield()` - Suggests to the JVM that the current thread is willing to yield its current use of a processor.
 It makes the currently running thread move to the runnable state to allow other threads of the same priority to execute.
 - `sleep(long millis)` - Causes the current thread to sleep (pause execution) for the specified number of milliseconds.
 - `join()` - Waits for the thread on which this method is called to die (finish execution).
 This can be used to ensure that a thread completes before the execution of another thread continues.